ctschroeder/tutorials/photogrammetry-with-Regard3D.md

 ## 3. Export your Model

-Take a screen shot of your model!
+First, take a screen shot of your model.
+(On a Mac, press shift + command + 4 and select the area you want to shoot; on a [Windows machine do this](https://www.cnet.com/how-to/7-ways-you-can-take-screenshots-in-windows-10/)

+Second, we're going to export the full 3d model.
 Look at the Summary section of the Tutorial.
 It tells you to select your model in the "project tree" on the left and click on "Export point cloud/Export surface."
 Do this twice -- export as an OBJ file.

 ## 4. Share your Model

 There are lots of websites where you can share 3D models.
-For this course, you'll post it on the student blog.
+For this course, you'll post it on the student blog or your own personal website.
 We cannot upload an OBJ file to the blog.
 You can upload it to Canvas if you'd like.

-On the student blog, please post:
+On the student blog or your website, please post:
   - A screenshot of the scanned ojbect and brief description of the object
   - Citation/links to the tutorial and software used
   - anything else you want to add about your experience of the process